 The law sets out the specific things you need to do to be issued a license.
 And each profession has their separate list of the things they can do and the requirements to qualify to do those things.

-A Professional Clinical Counselor would need to possess a Bachelor’s degree (4 year), in most any subject, or take some remedial classes called prerequisites, to enter a masters in counseling program.
-They would then need to complete and graduate from an accredited or approved Master’s program (5th and 6th year college.)
+A Professional Clinical Counselor would need to possess a Bachelor’s degree (4 years), in most any subject, or take some remedial classes called prerequisites, to enter a masters in counseling program.
+They would then need to complete and graduate from an accredited or approved Master’s program (5th and 6th-year college.)

 After graduation, that person must register with the Board of Behavioral Science (BBS) who evaluated the education they have, and if it meets the board’s requirement the candidate receives an intern number.